Using the SSL Add-in

 The DNS name won't accept wild cards , also having "_" (underscore) in your DNS name won't work.

-If your infrastructure is behind Cloudflare and your are using a global HTTPS redirect you need a pagerule to get things working.
-Make sure you add a pagerule because Let’s Encrypt need a non-secure HTTP endpoint (/.well-known/acme_challenge/*) to invoke and reissue certificates.
+If your infrastructure is behind Cloudflare you need to add a Page Rule to get things working because Let’s Encrypt needs a non-secure HTTP endpoint (/.well-known/acme_challenge/*) to invoke and reissue certificates.
+Automatic HTTPS Rewrites, SSL and Browser Integrity Check must all be turned off.